 The Human Saint is Bored, so I was Summoned to Another World Vol. 5

 “I’m Eris, the Duchess of Braunhauer.
-My father’s daughter and heir.”
-Eris told me, all the while she never shed an ounce of her dignity as a noble, “Why are you asking me that, Mister Kuro?”
+My father’s daughter and heir,” Eris told me, all the while she never shed an ounce of her dignity as a noble, “Why are you asking me that, Mister Kuro?”

 “Well, it’s just that, the way you talk now was so different, it felt like I was talking to a different person,” I admitted.
 Contrary to how the Marquise of Monfort did it, my ‘investigation’ was direct and simple: I’d try to appeal to the subject’s sympathy or relationships, and then proceed from there.
 There’s no need for dark rooms, nor swinging lights.
 Only a table, a pair of chairs, one plate of cookies, and tea would suffice.

 “Don’t worry about me, Mister Kuro.
-I’m still myself.”
-Eris answered as she crossed her legs while sitting comfortably on the chair.
+I’m still myself,” Eris answered as she crossed her legs while sitting comfortably on the chair.
 She followed that with a sip of tea and a bite of cookies, “However, the Eris that you got to know first was the ‘other’ me.
 Are you disappointed that I’m not that naïve as you think I am?”

-Honestly, I’m surprised by the sudden change in her character.
+Honestly, I was surprised by the sudden change in her character.
 But as for thinking that she was naïve, I don’t think so.
 Sure enough, I used to see her in that way before; however, after she displayed her understanding of the crisis in Amaranth, my opinion of her changed drastically.

 Anyway, this is not the time to admire the Lady Braunhauer.
 There are things I need to understand.